Stiffkey Blue Colour Palette Designs

 This JF patterned fabric is called Leaflet and it’s from the Morning Glory Inside Out collection.

 I worked off this one fabric to build my palette and when I was done I had fabrics that could potentially be used for pillows, drapery, and furniture.
-They all tied in so well and were all inspired by my Stiffkey Blue Essential Colour Guide.
+They all tied in so well and were all inspired by my Stiffkey Blue Perfect Colour Palette.

 Not only did I find amazing fabrics to colour match with my palette, but I came across a fabulous grasscloth wallpaper that you see in the video.